shahar603/SpaceXtract/README.md

     _, frame = cap.read()
 ```
 This script can be downloaded from [here](https://github.com/shahar603/SpaceX/blob/master/example.py)
+If you just want a program that does the job you can download the program [here](https://github.com/shahar603/SpaceX/blob/master/get_telemetry.py).
+It
+extracts the data, check it's valid and write it to a JSON file.
+Its documentation can be found [here]

 - **I Highly recommend using 1080p, 720p is supported but is pretty dull.
 From my tests, 1080p is correct 98% of the time while 720p is less than 60%**